axelvaldez/radical-companies/_posts/DRAFT-rProjects/2022-05-17-attentive-ui.markdown

    </td>
    <td>
     <ul>
-     <li>Let people do creative things by making the UI less obtrusive.</li>
+     <li>Let people do their thing by making the UI less obtrusive.</li>
     </ul>
    </td>
   </tr>